 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 I LOVE this cauliflower cheese soup recipe.
 As in love, love, love.
 It's just so good, and seems so rich, that I never think that I'm eating lots of vegetables - and no one else does, either!
 In fact, this was the first "vegetable" soup I made that my kids would eat happily.

-Fun fact: I started making this soup when my kids were little and just called it cheese soup to distract them from asking what was in it.
+Fun fact: I started making this soup when my kids were little and I simply called it "cheese soup" to distract them from asking what was in it.
 When they got older and I finally told them the ingredients, my daughter cried out, "Oh mom!
-You've just ruined it- yuk!”
+You've just ruined it!"

 Guess I should've kept quiet.

 I've made this for pretty much everyone who's come to our house over the years and they all agree - it is pretty amazing.
 Not only for the taste, or for the fact that it's chock-full of vegetables, but also for the fact that it's a thick, creamy soup that doesn't use flour or cream to thicken, only whatever type of milk you have in your fridge.

 Aren't these ingredients great?
 Seriously- this is it.
 That's real food, people!